-PERS provides postretirement health care coverage to age and service retirees with 10 or more years of qualifying Ohio service credit and to primary survivor recipients to such retirants.
-Health coverage for disability recipients is available.
+PERS provides postretirement health care coverage to age and service retirees with 10 or more years of qualifying Ohio service credit.
+Health coverage for disability recipients and primary survivor recipients is available.
 The health care coverage provided by the retirement system is considered an Other Postemployment Benefit (OPEB) as described in Government Accounting Standards Board Statement No. 12 "Disclosure of Information on Postemployment Benefits Other Than Pension Benefits by State and Local Governmental Employers".
 A portion of each employer's contribution to PERS is set aside for the funding of postretirement health care.
 The Ohio Revised Code provides statutory authority for employer contributions.
-The Retirement Board instituted a temporary employer contribution rollback for calendar year 2000.
-The rate rollback was 20%.
-The 2000 employer contribution rate was 10.84% of covered payroll; 4.30% was the portion that was used to fund health care for the year 2000.
-The employee contribution rate was 8.5% for 2000.
+The 2001 employer contribution rate was 13.55% of covered payroll; 4.30% was the portion that was used to fund health care for the year 2001.
+The employee contribution rate was 8.5% for 2001.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2000
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2001